bz76wto/RHN-DAM-Associative-Memory/README.md

 For major changes, please open an issue first to discuss proposed modifications.

 ## 📫 Contact
-For questions or collaborations, contact [your email/contact info].
+For questions or collaborations, contact [bzhan138@uottawa.ca].

 ---
 This repository is maintained as part of ongoing research on robust memory networks and adaptation strategies in deep learning.
 Feel free to explore and contribute! 🚀